-John Mayer Celebrates One Year of Sobriety with an Encouraging Note to Fans
+John Mayer Celebrates One Year Without Alcohol with an Encouraging Note to Fans

-John Mayer is sharing a personal milestone with his fans: he’s been sober for one year.

-The 40-year-old singer announced Tuesday that he hasn’t had a drink in 365 days.
+John Mayer is sharing a personal milestone with his fans: he hasn’t had a drink in 365 days.

 “One year ago today, I decided to give drinking a break.
 A very personal thing for everyone.
-For me, a constant return on investment,” he wrote on Twitter.
+For me, a constant return on investment,” the musician, 40 wrote on Twitter Tuesday.
 “I post this because I want people to know that ‘that’s enough for now’ is on the menu, so to speak.”

 In a New York Times profile published in March, Mayer shared that he’s attended therapy to help him deal with his “attachment style” and quit drinking.